 The palace chapel, furnished with late-Gothic masterpieces, is a simple building with a single nave and a choir enclosed on three sides.
 The three altars by Jan Polack are among the best examples of panel painting from the late-Gothic period.
 The main altar, with both wings closed, shows the saints Bartholomew and Sigismund, together with the duke as patron.
 When open, the left wing of the altar shows the baptism of Christ and the right wing the coronation of Mary with the Holy Trinity on the throne.
 The throne motif recurs in the majestic representation of the mercy seat in the central picture of the altar.
 The side altars – Christ as King among the saints and the Annunciation – date from 1491.

 The wooden statues of the twelve Apostles and the figures of the Man of Sorrows and Our Lady of Sorrows from the last decade of the 15th century were also part of the first interior.
 They are the work of an unknown sculptor known as the "Master of the Blutenburg Apostles".
 Further items belonging to the original furnishings are the tabernacle dated 1489 and a cycle of glass paintings with coats of arms and scenes illustrating the redemption story (1497).

 Blutenburg Palace today houses the International Youth Library.

-Only the church can be visited:
+Only the chapel can be visited: